-Currently, all goods enter Ghana through one of two main seaports -Tema or Takoradi - or via Kotoka International Airport in Accra.
-Problems have been reported with expeditious clearing of goods through the ports including some reports of solicitations for bribes from port and customs officials.
+Currently, all goods enter Ghana through one of two main seaports, Tema or Takoradi, or via Kotoka International Airport in Accra.
+Companies have reported problems with customs clearance, including some reports of solicitations for bribes from port and customs officials.
 (See the customs section).

-Note: Imported or locally manufactured goods can be stored under customs control in a government or private bonded warehouse without payment of import duty or other taxes to allow deferment of tax liabilities until the goods are needed for consumption or are exported.
+Note: Companies can store imported or locally manufactured goods under customs control in a government or private bonded warehouse without payment of import duty or other taxes to allow deferment of tax liabilities until the goods are needed for consumption or are exported.

 Using an Agent to Sell U.S. Products and Services

-While it is not legally required by Ghanaian law to do so (in most cases), the U.S. Commercial Service Ghana has noted that U.S. companies who retain a local, experienced representative in Ghana experience a greater level of success when entering the market.
+While it is not legally required by Ghanaian law to do so (in most cases), U.S. companies that retain a local, experienced representative in Ghana tend to experience a greater level of success when entering the market.
 For this reason, U.S. companies should consider engaging a local business partner to help them succeed in the Ghanaian market.
 In some industry sectors, notably the oil and gas sector, U.S. firms may be required to operate through a local partner.

 When choosing a Ghanaian business partner, some important factors are: